ResilientApp/Res-a-Me/backend/README.md

     ./resilientdb/INSTALL.sh

-# Using the HTTP server
+# Installing ResilientDB-GraphQL (the HTTP service)

-To use the HTTP server, you need to start a KV service first, which you can refer to the [resilientdb](https://github.com/resilientdb/resilientdb) repository and the [blog](https://blog.resilientdb.com/2022/09/28/GettingStartedNexRes.html).
+To use the HTTP service, you need to start a KV service first, which you can refer to the [resilientdb](https://github.com/resilientdb/resilientdb) repository and the [blog](https://blog.resilientdb.com/2022/09/28/GettingStartedNexRes.html).

     git clone https://github.com/ResilientApp/ResilientDB-GraphQL.git